Deepwater Horizon explosion: Lawsuits

 On April 21, 2011, BP filed $40 billion worth of lawsuits against rig owner Transocean, cementer Halliburton and blowout-preventer manufacturer Cameron.
-The oil firm alleged that failed safety systems and irresponsible behaviour of contractors had led to the explosion, including claims that Halliburton "negligently" failed to use cement-modelling software OptiCem properly to analyze safe well requirements.
-Part of the modelling concern was about the number of stabilising devices, known as centralisers, the well required; 21 were called for, but only 6 were used.
+The oil firm alleged that failed safety systems and irresponsible behavior of contractors had led to the explosion, including claims that Halliburton "negligently" failed to use cement-modelling software OptiCem properly to analyze safe well requirements.
+Part of the modelling concern was about the number of stabilizing devices, known as centralizers, the well required; 21 were called for, but only 6 were used.

 In May 2011, MOEX Offshore, which owned a 10% stake in the well through a subsidiary and which in turn itself was majority-owned by Mitsui & Co., agreed to pay US$1.08 billion to settle BP claims against it over the accident.
 Some analysts had thought BP would realize a larger settlement from MOEX but there was also relief to have a first step toward resolving the multiple claims.
 BP's most recent estimate at the time was that the spill would cost $41.3 billion.
 Anadarko Petroleum held a 25% stake in the Macondo well and was an immediate focus of attention with MOEX's agreement.
-Also the Department of Justice was still at the time investigating whether BP was "grossly negligent" in the spill.
+Also, the Department of Justice was still at the time investigating whether BP was "grossly negligent" in the spill.
 Such a determination could lead to a "much larger liability under the Clean Water Act," a financial analyst said.
 With MOEX agreeing to share in the financial burden—though "the agreement isn't an admission of liability by either party"—the possibility of such a ruling by the Department of Justice seemed to some to be perhaps lessened.

 In June 2011, supplier Weatherford International settled with BP for $75 million.

 In October 2011, Anadarko Petroleum agreed to pay BP $4 billion and the two companies settled all claims between them.
 Anadarko yielded its 25% stake in Mississippi Canyon Block 252 (Macondo) to BP in the agreement and BP will indemnify Anadarko for damage claims arising under the U.S. Oil Pollution Act, among other costs.

 In December 2011, Cameron International agreed to pay a $250 million settlement to BP PLC to settle all claims related to the Deepwater Horizon with neither party admitting responsibility.
 "BP still has not reached a settlement with Transocean ... nor Halliburton ...
 A trial date over lawsuits related to the accident awaits BP in February (2013)", the update continued.

 In September 2014, Halliburton agreed to settle a large percentage of legal claims against it over the Deepwater spill by paying $1.1 billion into a trust by way of three installments over two years.